 Banana: Try peanut butter on a banana halved lengthwise and tell me it’s not a thing of beauty!

-Watermelon: It will need to be really fresh and crunchy, but triangles of watermelon with a filling of feta cheese, burrata, goat’s cheese or cottage cheese.
+Watermelon: It will need to be really fresh and crunchy, but you can top or fill triangles of watermelon with a filling of feta cheese, burrata, goat’s cheese or cottage cheese.
 Add some mint.

 4 Low-Carb Alternatives to Breakfast Cereal